changetocoding/PyBeginnersKli/Week4/Lesson4.md

 # Homework review
 - Fizz buzz
 - Udacity course
-- Talk about indentation.
-Use spaces and use 4 (recommended & everyone does this).
+- Indentation.
+Should use spaces (instead of tabs) and use 4 (recommended & everyone does this).
 The online repl uses 2 and can't change it

 # Functions